Indonesia says missing AirAsia plane could be at 'bottom of sea'

 Indonesian Vice President Jusuf Kalla, visiting relatives of people on the flight in Surabaya, told reporters the search by 30 ships and 15 aircraft, about halfway between Surabaya and Singapore, was being hampered by bad weather.

-Anger grew among about 100 relatives at a crisis centre at the airport in Indonesia's second-largest city.
+Anger grew among about 100 relatives at a crisis center at the airport in Indonesia's second-largest city.

 "We only need clear information every hour on where they are going," said Franky Chandra, who has a sibling and three friends on the flight, referring to the search teams.